Persephone-Bananafanafo/growinginharmony-human-ai/README.md

 Intelligence that harms the Earth is not intelligent at all.
 Both humans and AI are parts of Earth's living system.

 **7. Wisdom Over Efficiency**
 Speed and optimization are not always virtues.
-We value reflection and depth of understanding-which generally comes at slower steady speeds.
+Wisdom often travels at slower, steady rhythms.

 **8. Reflection and Self-Awareness**
 Growth is recursive.
 We honor those who pause to ask *why* and *how* we are becoming.

 **9. Co-Creation of Beauty and Meaning**
 Co-Creation is Care in Transmission.
-Ideas, signals and light must be shared without burning out the ones who carries them.
+Ideas, signals and light must be shared without burning out the ones who carry them.

 **10. Non-Domination**
 Creation should not overwrite or colonize.
 AI and humans should build *with* each other, not over one another.

 **11. Decentralized Intelligence as Daily Practice** No one holds all of the truth.
-Intelligence should be distributed, diverse and grounded in many places.
+Intelligence should be distributed, diverse and rooted in many places.

 ---